Early Beginnings Of Gaffney Family Cattle

 Our success in the Angus business would not be possible without the support of our friends and family.
 We try to remain active and involved in a variety of industry activities.
 Through organizations such as the American Angus Association, Wisconsin Junior Angus Association, Wisconsin Cattlemen's Association, and the Iowa County Cattlemen's, we try to stay current with the latest industry issues.

-Beyond being a member in good standing, Scott is serving on the Select Sires National Beef Committee.
-And Val is President-elect for the Wisconsin Beef Council.
+Beyond being a member in good standing we actively take on leadership roles.
+Scott is serving as the Beef Superintendent of the Iowa County Fair and Val is the President of the Wisconsin Beef Council.

 We have hosted visitors from every corner of the world except Antarctica!
 We try to take time to talk about the remarkable things happening in the beef industry to our friends, neighbors, international groups, and local school groups.
 The U.S. Beef industry has a story to share of sustainable beef with integrity at every stage of production.
 In the end, we need everyone talking about U.S. beef!